learn-co-curriculum/phase-1-javascript-project-mode/README.md

 2. Your entire app must run on a single page.
 There should be NO redirects.
 In other words, your project will contain a single HTML file.

-3. Some interactivity is required.
-This interactivity needs to incorporate at least 3 separate event listeners.
+3. Your app needs to incorporate at least 3 separate event listeners (DOMContentLoaded, click, change, submit, etc).

+4. Some interactivity is required.
 This could be as simple as adding a "like" button or adding comments.
 These interactions do not need to persist after reloading the page.

 ### Stretch Goals